Maly Trostenets: Camp establishment and destruction

-Jews from Austria, Germany and the Czech Republic were murdered there.
-Holocaust transports organized by the SS were sent from Berlin, Hanover, Dortmund, Münster, Düsseldorf, Cologne, Frankfurt am Main, Kassel, Stuttgart, Nuremberg, Munich, Breslau, Königsberg, Vienna, Prague, Brünn, and Theresienstadt.
-In most cases, the Jews were murdered on arrival.
-They were trucked from the train stop to the Blagovshchina (Благовщина) and Shashkovka (Шашковка) forests and shot in the back of the neck.

 The primary purpose of the camp was the murder of Jewish prisoners of the Minsk Ghetto and the surrounding area.
 Firing squad was the chief execution method.
 Mobile gas vans were also deployed.
 Baltic German SS-Scharführer Heinrich Eiche was the camp administrator.
 As the Red Army approached the camp in June 1944, toward the end of World War II, between June 28 and June 30, the Germans murdered the majority of prisoners by locking them inside of the camps, burning their barracks, and when anyone tried to escape the burning building they were shot.
 By June 30 the entire camp had been destroyed, however, a few Jewish prisoners were able to escape into the surrounding Blagovshchina forest and survive until July 3 when the approaching Red Army reached the decimated camp.